microsoft/FluidFramework/examples/apps/cra-demo/README.md

 Concepts you will learn:
 1. How to integrate Fluid into a React application
 2. How to run and connect your application to a local Fluid service (Tinylicious)
-3. How to create and get Fluid Containers and DataObjects
+3. How to create and get Fluid Containers and collaborative objects
 4. How to use a single KeyValuePair (KVPair) DataObject to sync data between connected clients